Leadership

 Yana Bromberg

-Dr. Bromberg coordinates the Center’s faculty seminar series.
+Dr. Bromberg coordinates the center’s faculty seminar series.
 Her research focuses on deciphering the DNA “blueprints” of life’s molecular machinery.
 She develops novel bioinformatics techniques to find out where this machinery comes from and why/how it runs.
 Her findings consistently indicate that our world functions via dependencies and interactions at all scales.

 Email Yana